aplested/aligator3/README.md

-Python 3 revision Aligator, including a bug fix for the microscopic reversibility code
+Python 3 revision of Aligator, including a bug fix for the microscopic reversibility code 2026-05-04

 ```
 python3 aligator.py